- EMS Home

 Registration Fees, Exemptions, and Other Costs

-Once the course schedule is available online, you may register at any time prior to the start of the course.
+Once the course schedule is available online, you may register at any time up to ten days prior to the start of the course.

 When are registration fees due?

 All fees are due at the time of registration.
 For most courses, registration should be completed no later than one week prior to the course start date.

 For provider level courses, all requirements must be met, including submission of required documentation, for students to be considered permanently enrolled in the course.
 Students who have not submitted all documentation may be taken out of the course and refunded if requirements are not met by the course start date.
 This also happens if a student who has all the required documentation is attempting to register prior to the course date.
 Students may register until all permanent seats are filled.
 Courses are canceled if less than eight students are registered one week prior to the course start date.